 A few seconds of silence.

 What?
-Is there something wrong within me?
+Is there something wrong with me?

-The old man who had a face full of despair suddenly his eyes lighted up with hope and laughed.
+The old man who had a face full of despair suddenly, his eyes lighted up with hope, and laughed.

 “Are you interested?”

 In this way, I became a disciple of the old man… Barha Zetta.